 Try to let your child find a strategy that he feels comfortable with, may be help him to do so (I could use my superpowers/ I could count to 5 before I do anything) [Big warm, affectionate smile from you] … now let’s both of us find our calm/happy superpowers and grow them as big as the room!!! or “well done, that would be so good when you do that instead”

 4. Resist the temptation to explain.
-Children under the age of 12 cannot think rationally and therefore by explaining things (“you have to behave like this because xxx and then xxx!)
+Children under the age of 7 cannot process rationally the way adults can and therefore by explaining things (“you have to behave like this because xxx and then xxx!)
 It just causes confusion and makes the child disengage!
 Instead only describe what you saw (“Gemma didn’t like it when you snatched her pencil case did she?”)